gvincenta/laravel-basic-CRUD/documentation/XMLExport.md

     3. Parse the data from `(1) to (10)`.
 Note that as the object has no highlighted data, `(4) to (9)` would not appear in this case.
     4. Continue doing this until all JSON elements have been looped through.
 ***Note that:***
-1.  for Books  / Authors only XML, the procedure is the same.
+1. For Books  / Authors only XML, the procedure is the same.
 In these 2 cases, `(4) to (9)` will always be missing.
 2. The function needs to know how to retrieve the `"authors": [ ... ] `  by specifying its key, a.k.a `$childKeys` in the export.
 3. The function needs to know what `(0) and (4)` are, specified in `$nestedTags`.
 4. The function needs to know what tags go into `(2),(3),(6),(7),(8)` through the `$attributes`.